jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 1.11.1 Chipset Register Cycles

-**THE PRESENCE OF LATCHES ON THE DRD BUS NEEDS TO BE INVESTIGATED.
+~~**THE PRESENCE OF LATCHES ON THE DRD BUS NEEDS TO BE INVESTIGATED.
 IF THE AGNUS AND DRAM TIMING SHEETS ARE ACCURATE, THESE LATCHES ARE NOT NECESSARY.
-SO, WHAT IS THEIR PURPOSE?
+SO, WHAT IS THEIR PURPOSE?~~

 The CPU accesses most chipset registers through Agnus.
 The chipset register cycle is as follows:

-1) The CPU drives A1..20 in the chipset RAM address space and drives the data bus and R_W low for write cycles.
+1) The CPU drives A1..20 in the chipset register address space and drives the data bus and R_W low for write cycles.
 The data bus bridge is tristate.
 2) The CPU asserts _TS for one clock to indicate the start of a transfer.
-The RAM controller asserts _REGEN.
+The register controller asserts _REGEN.
-3) The RAM controller asserts _AS and _LDS, _UDS (for read cycles) during MC68000 State 2 (both C1 and C3 are low) and _LDS, _UDS during State 4 for write cycles.
+3) The register controller asserts _AS and _LDS, _UDS (for read cycles) during MC68000 State 2 (both C1 and C3 are low) and _LDS, _UDS during State 4 for write cycles.
 4) On the rising edge of C1, Agnus drives a valid address on the chipset address (RGA) bus.
 5) On the falling edge of C1, the chipset drives valid data on the data bus (DRD) for read cycles or latches the data for write cycles.
 6) On falling edge of C3 (rising edge of MC68000 State 6), the board controller latches the data bus on read cycles.